- Female students and employees are under-represented in STEM-related fields.

 Entrenched Gender stereotypes and gender bias are driving girls and women away from pursuing careers in science-related fields.

-Gender inequalities in the US film industry are brought to light in the Gender Bias Without Borders study, which demonstrates and how gender stereotypes are reinforced by the way females are characterized in movies.
+Gender inequalities in the US film industry are brought to light in the Gender Bias Without Borders study, which demonstrates how gender stereotypes are reinforced by the way females are characterized in movies.

 The study shows less than a third of all big screen speaking roles are played by females.
 On screen, engineers, scientists and mathematicians are largely played by men, with seven times more male STEM roles in movies than female roles.
 In fact, just 12% of characters with identifiable STEM jobs onscreen were women.
 It’s a situation that moves off the screen to influence everyday perceptions of gender roles.